Porzûs massacre: Reconciliation between the Garibaldini and Osoppo partisans

-On 8 August 2002, in the place of the massacre, two former partisan commanders, Giovanni Padoan, battle name "Vanni" (Cormons, 25 June 1909 – 31 December 2007) a former Political commissar of the Garibaldi Natisone Brigade, and Father Bello a catholic priest and a former commander into the Osovan Partisans, met and eventually reconciled the two factions.
-At the meeting, Padoan denied his personal involvement in the matter stating that on that day he was at the Yugoslav Partisan HQ of Cerkno/Circhina, but took the responsibility for the massacre, offered his apology and asked forgiveness to survivors and victims’ relatives.
-He also stated that, although the order came directly from the IX Yugoslav Army corps, the executors were Italian Gap members under the command of the Udine Federation of the Italian Communist Party.
+On 8 August 2002, in the place of the massacre, two former partisan commanders, Giovanni Padoan, battle name "Vanni" (Cormons, 25 June 1909 – 31 December 2007), a former Political commissar of the Garibaldi Natisone Brigade, and Father Bello, a catholic priest and a former commander into the Osovan Partisans, met and eventually reconciled the two factions.
+At the meeting, Padoan denied his personal involvement in the matter, stating that on that day he was at the Yugoslav Partisan headquarters of Cerkno/Circhina, but took responsibility for the massacre, offered his apology and asked forgiveness to the survivors and victims’ relatives.
+He also stated that, although the order came directly from the IX Yugoslav Army Corps, the executors were Italian GAP members under the command of the Udine Federation of the Italian Communist Party.
 He added that Mario Toffanin, whom he defined a “narrow-minded-man” who had to carry on the operation, wanted this order to be endorsed by the Udine Federation of the Communist Party.
 The orders were approved by two communist leaders of the Udine Federation, Modesti and Tambosso.
 Father Bello stated during his speech, that the orders indeed came from the Yugoslav IX corpus, but also that Palmiro Togliatti, the leader of the Italian Communist Party, gave his approval.
-In addition Padoan reported that the apologies should have been offered during the first trial in Lucca, where he was acquainted, but at the time the international situation and cold war, did not allowed such a move.
+In addition, Padoan reported that the apologies should have been offered during the first trial in Lucca, where he was acquainted, but at the time the international situation and the Cold War, did not allowed such a move.
 On 10 February 2003, during another official remembrance ceremony, he reiterated the apologies and excuses.
-Giovanni Padoan received a thirty-year sentence by the Appeal court during the second trial of 1959, a sentence that was confirmed by the Italian Supreme Court.
-Before the sentence was passed, the communist party sent him in Czechoslovakia and then in Romania.
+Giovanni Padoan received a thirty-year sentence by the Appeal Court during the second trial of 1959, a sentence that was confirmed by the Italian Supreme Court.
+Before the sentence was passed, the communist party sent him to Czechoslovakia and then to Romania.
 He was granted amnesty in 1959, and returned to his native Cormons where he died in 2007.